kazurof/mail-deleter/README.md

 ## Background

 My mailbox (gmail) at office had a large amount of mails at the time.
 And I receicved many of mail everyday.
-It was delivered from cron batch process.
+They were delivered from cron batch process.

 One day my mail usage reached 95% of limitation. and it seemed to reach limitation in a few days.
 That is why I wrote this small program.
 This will move old mail to Trash folder, 100,000 of mails by 18 minutes.
 After that, I cleared all mail in my Trash folder at gmail web ui.
 (this is relatively easy.)
 Usage went down to 30%.
 I could create open space for mail.

 This is very simple one.
-Just for practice of multi-threaded batch process and small practical use.
+Just for practice of kotlin coroutine batch process and small practical use.

 I will publish this for someone's some purpose.

+Porting to Kotlin from Java, I copied some code from [coroutine example](https://github.com/Kotlin/kotlin-coroutines-examples "coroutine example") .
+For now I could not understand them ,but I will do it in near future!

 # How to use